ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/twofa.md

 ## General usage

 Day to day, when a user enters their password as normal, they will be asked to select an authentication method.
-Users simply click “send me a push”.
+Users simply click "send me a push".
 The user will get a notification on their 2FA enabled device.
 When they open up the notification, they will get an `"Allow" or "Deny"` option.
 Users will simply select `Allow` and it will log them in as usual.

 ## Two-Factor Authentication Administration